Sekuraz/bachelorthesis/project/chapters/implementation.md

 In order to properly build the complex integration from section \ref{runtime} the build system for both existing parts had to be modified, the preprocessor could not be built outside of the clang source tree and the runtime used a Makefile for in source builds.
-This system was not capable of a such tight integration, so a switch to cmake was made in order to control the behaviour of the build system and allow for more modules than before.
+This system was not capable of a such tight integration, so a switch to \texttt{cmake} was made in order to control the behaviour of the build system and allow for more modules than before.

 ## Preprocessor build system